Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 37
-##37] There is a file: ./.../ /. .the flag.txt Show its contents on the screen.
+> There is a file: ./.../ /. .the flag.txt Show its contents on the screen.

 ```
 cat './.../  /. .the flag.txt'